-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) must offer money management assistance by the Adult Foster Care (AFC) home provider to the member and document when the member either accepted or refused the assistance.
+The managed care organization (MCO) must offer money management assistance by the adult foster care (AFC) home provider to the member and document when the member either accepted or refused the assistance.
 If the member expresses an interest in money management, the MCO documents the expressed interest on Form H2067-MC, Managed Care Programs Communication, and sends the form to the AFC home provider.
 The requirement for money management services may also be documented on Form 2327, Individual/Member and Provider Agreement.

 The AFC home provider must maintain trust fund records.
 The AFC home provider must:

-have written permission from the member to handle his/her personal financial affairs;
+have written permission from the member, their guardian, power of attorney, or applicable individual to handle the member’s personal financial affairs;

 keep member trust accounts separate from the AFC home provider's operating accounts.
-The separate account must be identified "Trustee (name of the Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) AFC home provider), Member's Trust Fund Account."
+The separate account must be identified "Trustee (name of the STAR+PLUS Home and Community Based Services (HCBS) program AFC home provider), Member's Trust Fund Account."
 If the AFC home provider maintains a trust fund, the AFC home provider must:

 deposit the member's monthly income into the account; and